MBA Master of Business Administration (International Management)Southwark Campus

-LSBU has recently been appointed, as one of a small group of universities, to Buying Solutions Pan Government Framework Agreement of study and qualifications in Masters in Business Administration (MBA) and Masters in Public Administration (MPA).
-We are the only London-based university to be approved to deliver both the MPA and MBA awards to government staff on a part-time and executive basis.
+LSBU is one of a small group of universities in the Buying Solutions Pan Government Framework Agreement for study and qualifications in Masters in Business Administration (MBA) and Masters in Public Administration (MPA).
+LSBU is the only London-based university approved to deliver both the MPA and MBA awards to government staff on a part-time and executive basis.

 - Centre of Excellence status is the IoEE’s (Institute of Enterprise and Entrepreneurs) flagship organisational accreditation for organisations that promote and deliver enterprise skills development – and is in recognition of the School’s entrepreneurial culture and leading-edge practice.

 - The Chartered Management Institute (CMI) enables students to work towards Chartered Manager status and has been running from the 1950s.
 With over 100,000 managers using their unique services on a daily basis, having a professional link with the CMI offers students numerous benefits, from learning resources to networking events.